glFusion/glfusion/README.md

 ## Support

-The best support method for glFusion CMS is the glFusion Web Site located at
+The best support method for glFusion CMS is the glFusion Web Site located at [https://www.glfusion.org](https://www.glfusion.org).
-<a href="https://www.glfusion.org" target="_blank">https://www.glfusion.org</a>.
 There is an active community ready to help out.

 Please do not email the developers directly - there is a good chance the email will be missed due to the high volume of email they receive.